Therapeutic macro dose of psilocybin | Hallucinogen mushrooms.

 en converted into proteins and carbohydrates.

-Food poisons us, to a greater or lesser extent.
-There are foods with very low toxicity, but incorporating substances into our bodies implies, to a certain extent, poisoning.
-In fact, oxygen is also poisoning, because an excess of it leads to alkalosis, an acid-base imbalance.
-Of course, oxidation is part of the cellular cycle, and the less toxic the substance that enters us (quantity/quality), the fewer free radicals (harmful waste) there are to eliminate.
-Excesses lead to severe intoxication, and excess is not just a quantitative issue, but a frequency issue, without disregarding the qualitative factor (food quality).
+Food intoxicates us to a greater or lesser degree.
+Some foods have very low toxicity, but introducing substances into our bodies implies some degree of intoxication.
+In fact, oxygen does too, because an excess of it leads to alkalosis, an acid-base imbalance.
+Of course, oxidation is part of cellular cycles, and the less toxic what we ingest is (quantity/quality), the fewer free radicals (harmful waste products) we will have to eliminate.
+Excesses lead to severe intoxication, and an excess is not only a matter of quantity but also frequency, without disregarding the qualitative factor (food quality).
 Food addiction makes us sick, regardless of the food.
-Prolonged fasting detoxifies because it gives the system space to reestablish itself.
-So, note that the balance is between hunger and illness.
-If we detoxify progressively, we can go days and days without eating.
-We don't need it, but it's part of our instinct, and it's good to integrate it, but it must be done autonomously.
-Electrical impulses (EGO) should not control our responses, since this lack of autonomy reflects anxiety, and it's not good to eat out of anxiety.
-Food must be absorbed through a subtle response, and by our own, clear decision.
-So, from now on, I suggest you eat very slowly.
+Prolonged fasting detoxifies because it gives the system the space to recover.
+So, note that the balance lies between hunger and illness.
+If we detoxify gradually, we can go days and days without eating; we don't need to, but it's part of our instinct, and it's good to integrate it, but it must be done autonomously.
+Electrical impulses (EGO) should not control our responses, as this lack of autonomy reflects anxiety, and it's not good for our nervous system to eat out of anxiety.
+Food should be incorporated through a subtle response and by clear, conscious decision.
+So, from now on, I suggest you eat very slowly and keep in mind that food is secondary nourishment, with DMT being the primary one.
 Observe, discern, decide.

-At this point, I can already refer to autonomy and the pineal gland.
+At this point, I can refer to autonomy and the pineal gland.
 Many foods are designed to calcify this gland, and if we don't stimulate it, it atrophies.
 Pineal means "sacred antenna" because it modulates the signal to synchronize with our original genetic code.
 It is the third movement of the key, or Kybalion.
-Once the three secret movements are completed, neurofunctional processes toward superconsciousness are activated, and they are unique to each person.
+Once the three secret movements are completed, the neurofunctional processes toward superconsciousness are activated, and these are unique to each individual.
 Melatonin is the hormone that regulates the circadian rhythm through the parasympathetic system (vagus nerve).
-Briefly, melatonin is metabolized into dimethyltryptamine, and many scientists know this by deduction; others are skeptical, but as I mentioned earlier, no official demonstration has been proposed, either yes or no.
+In short, melatonin is metabolized into dimethyltryptamine, and many scientists know this by deduction; others are skeptical, but as I mentioned earlier, no official proof has been proposed, or perhaps it has and I'm unaware of it.
+This could be verified by using any yogi or Sufi as a volunteer.
+Dimethyltryptamine, or DMT, has the exact same molecular formula as psilocin (C12H16N2O).
+When we use psychedelics like mushrooms, the body metabolizes psilocybin into psilocin, which is DMT—in other words, it's the same thing.
+Entheogens like mushrooms would be our exogenous option, but humans generate their own DMT from melatonin.

 Understand this: if we generate our own hallucinogen, we can experience the effects of mushrooms without actually consuming them, and that's true.
 This stimulates neuronal 5HT receptors, just as psilocybin mushrooms do.